Vespro della Beata Vergine: First publication

 Monteverdi's notation is still in the style of Renaissance music, for example regarding the duration of notes and the absence of bar lines.
 There is no score, but a partbook for each voice and instrument.
 The corresponding continuo notes the beginnings of text lines, for example Magnificat, "Et exultauit", "Quia respexit" and "Quia fecit", and the names of instruments, for example cornetto, trombone and flauto.
-The initials of a title are embellished, such as the M of Magnificat, and in the voice part, the initials of a cantus firmus line begins with a larger letter, e.g. "E t exultauit ..." and "Q uia respexit ...".
+The initials of a title are embellished, such as the M of Magnificat, and in the voice part, the initials of a cantus firmus line begin with a larger letter, e.g. "E t exultauit ..." and "Q uia respexit ...".
 Sections where the voice or instrument is silent are marked "Tacet.".
 The notation poses challenges to editors adopting the current system of notation, which was established about a half-century after Vespers was written.

 Monteverdi dedicated the work to Pope Paul V, who had recently visited Mantua, and dated the dedication 1 September 1610.
 The schedule seems to have resulted in some of the movements being printed in haste and some corrections had to be made.
 Monteverdi visited Rome, as anticipated, in October 1610 and it is likely that he delivered a copy to the Pope, given that the Papal Library holds an alto partbook.
 It is not clear whether he was honoured with a papal audience.
 The alto partbook which the Pope received, with hand-written corrections, survived in the Biblioteca Doria Pamphilij.

 Monteverdi later wrote further music for vespers services, in the collection Selva morale e spirituale, published in 1641, and in another collection, Messa e Salmi (Mass and Psalms) which was published after his death in 1650.
 There is no indication that any of his publications of sacred music received a second edition.